EscapeZT/Samurai-Village/README.md

 ### Known Issues
 Please see the list below for current known issues.
 When resolved these will be moved to the resolved issues section
 - When opening the unity project the incorrect scene may load, showing a blank scene.
-The correct scene is located in **Assets > PolygonSamurai > Scenes > Demo**
+The correct scene is located in <b>Assets > PolygonSamurai > Scenes > Demo</b>

 ### Resolved Issues